-A lot of people don’t realize that different shrubs require different pruning methods.
+A lot of people don’t realize that different shrubs require different pruning techniques.
 In fact, if we really wanted to get technical, we could probably write a different blog article about each and every common shrub out there and how to prune it.
 However, since we know you just want the basics, we’ll leave it at that.

 But some shrubs, such as Rhododendron, need to be pruned by hand with a precise pruning instrument.
 It’s important that you and your landscape professional understand which varieties might require hand-pruning and which do not.

-Performing Shrub Trimming at the Wrong Time
+2. Pruning Shrubs at the Wrong Time

 Azaleas, for instance, only have a four to six week window of when pruning is acceptable.
 After that, they begin to set flower buds for a new season.
 If you prune too late, you could ruin their flowering ability or even leave them prone to disease or insect problems.

-Not Pruning or Trimming Shrubs Frequently Enough
+3. Not Pruning Shrubs Frequently Enough

-There are many benefits to regular and ongoing pruning, including improved health.
+There are many benefits to regular and ongoing pruning, including improved plant health.
 But oftentimes, homeowners wait until shrubs look terrible and only then do they decide it’s time to trim.
 We understand that life gets busy and keeping up with pruning may be “put off.”
-That’s why getting on a regular rotation with a professional shrub trimming service can be beneficial.
+That’s why getting on a regular rotation with a professional shrub pruning service can be beneficial.

 Pruning less of the plant but more frequently is optimal.
 Ideally, we recommend every other month, which comes out to be five times per year.
 This is the sweet spot for pruning and will help keep everything looking and performing its best.